BATHAIS/BATHAIS/README.md

 ### Hi there 👋

+I am a United States Marine with 11+ years of service.
+Originally from Washington D.C. and raised in Northern Virginia.
+While active duty I served as an Aircraft firefighter, Embassy Security Guard, and Intelligence Analyst.
+Currently on SkillBridge with Cybervets pursuing a future career in cybersecurity.
+I have no background in cybersecurity so I am learning from the ground up.
+My short term and mid term goals are to successfully complete Cybervets SkillBridge, Google cybersecurity Professional Certificate, CompTia Network+ and CompTia Security+.
+My passions outside of work include physical activities and spending time with my family.

 <!--
 **SHAHEEN BATHAI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.